Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 <!-- Calculated as follows:

-* With 1-byte differential values: [61 pages * (1 timestamp entry/page [10 bytes] + 1012 differential entries/page [1 byte each])] = 61793 entries
+* With 1-byte differential values: [51 pages * (1 timestamp entry/page [10 bytes] + 1012 differential entries/page [1 byte each])] = 51663 entries
-* With 2-byte differential values: [61 pages * (1 timestamp entry/page [10 bytes] + 506 differential entries/page [2 byte each])] = 30927 entries
+* With 2-byte differential values: [51 pages * (1 timestamp entry/page [10 bytes] + 506 differential entries/page [2 byte each])] = 25857 entries

 * 60-minute and 10-minute intervals require 2-byte differential values.
 * 1-minute intervals and less require 1-byte differential values.

  -->

 Data logging can store up to 61793 data points.
-At normal radiation levels (20 cpm), this allows for 1288 days of data at 60-minute intervals, 214 days at 10-minute intervals, 42 days at 1-minute intervals, 7 days at 10-second intervals and 17 hours at 1-second intervals.
+At normal radiation levels (20 cpm), this allows for 1077 days of data at 60-minute intervals, 179 days at 10-minute intervals, 35 days at 1-minute intervals, almost 6 days at 10-second intervals and 14 hours at 1-second intervals.

 The HV profile settings are: